forkymcforkface/RGBPi-Extra/README.md

 # RGBPi-Extra

-RGBpi-Extra is a UI that allows you to apply a collection of unofficial scripts for [RGBPiOS](https://www.rgb-pi.com/#os), enabling you to quickly and easily install emulators, ports, and libretrocores that haven't been included in RGBPi for various reasons.
-Additionally, it provides the capability to enable RetroArch features that are disabled by default.
+RGBpi-Extra is a UI that allows you to apply a collection of unofficial scripts for [RGBPiOS](https://www.rgb-pi.com/#os), Additionally, it restores retroarch access through core overrides, these are advanced features that require manual configuration.
 These scripts are experimental in nature and may not be fully stable.
 The concept for creating this repository was inspired by [RetroPie-Extra](https://github.com/Exarkuniv/RetroPie-Extra) and represents a collaborative effort across multiple parties within the RGBPi community.

 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made.